Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 What does it mean to sell a house as-is?

-An as-is sale is pretty self-explanatory, but it comes with a few caveats.
+Selling a house as is is pretty self-explanatory, but it comes with a few caveats.
 A house that sells as-is means that the seller typically isn’t willing to make any repairs or fix any issues that the home may have, and the home will sell in its current state.
 Now for the caveats:

 You still have to disclose issues: Listing your home as-is doesn’t mean you can wash your hands off the property and say “you get what you get” to potential buyers.
 Federal and state disclosure laws require sellers to disclose certain issues with a property.
-Typically, things like a leaky roof, the presence of asbestos, and issues with the HVAC system or foundation need to be listed on the seller’s disclosure.
-In addition to federal requirements, each state may have specifics that sellers are required to list.

 You can pick what comes as-is: In some cases, a seller may not want to list the entire home as-is if the issues are isolated to certain areas, like the garage or pool area, or for certain elements, like a fireplace or broken appliances.
 If you go this route, a buyer could request repairs on areas not listed as as-is.

 The buyer can still request repairs: Even if the home is listed as-is, the buyer can still order an inspection after making an offer and request repairs to areas of concern that come up on the inspection.
-The seller can then negotiate and decide to do the repairs or refuse.
+The seller can then negotiate and decide whether to do the repairs or refuse.

 Why do people sell a house as-is?